rcrews/docs-website/runtime/7.1.0/howto-operational-database.md

     url: phoenix-access-data/index.html
     description: >-
-      Provides information about connecting to Apache Phoenix query Server using the JDBC client
+      Provides information about connecting to Apache Phoenix query Server using the JDBC client.

 ---
 Apache HBase is a NoSQL database that provides real-time read/write access to large datasets.
 Apache Phoenix provides a SQL interface for managing data in Apache HBase.